sergiusens/snappy-docs/build-snaps/pre-built.md

 Congratulations, you have an app in edge ready to share with other developers.

-What to learn more?
+Want to learn more?
 Continue on to learn how to get your app ready for a wider audience.